ShengHuaWu/Schedule/README.md

     }
 }
 ```
-After building the project, the `ClassDetailsQuery` class and its corresponding structs will be generated, and I can take the similar approach to fetch the teacher and students information as well.
+After building the project, the `ClassDetailsQuery` class and its corresponding structs will be generated, and I can take the similar approach to fetch the teacher and students information.
 ```
 let classDetailsQuery = ClassDetailsQuery(classId: classID)
 apollo.fetch(query: classDetailsQuery) { (result, error) in